drsm79/drsm79.github.com/_posts/2020-07-01-PayID-Functions-Twitch.md

 But that then ballooned into something a bit more involved.
 Could you support developers by paying them for contributions via PayID?
 Well, we thought we'd give it a shot.

-Heres part one of two (or maybe three...) where we start to build up a thing that pays the contributor for their work, via PayID & the interledger.
+Below is part one of two (or maybe three...) where we start to build up a thing that pays the contributor for their work, via PayID & the interledger.

-<iframe src="https://player.twitch.tv/?video=665878889&parent=metsonet.co.uk" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>

 It was quite fun, despite a bit of a scramble to get the streaming & code sharing working, and I'm looking forward to doing part two later this week/early next.
 I'm also thinking about twitching some music making in the not too distant future...